praveenwanninayake/CafeService_BE/README.md

 ### 3. Configure the Database

-Ensure that you have a running database (SQL Server or others) and configure the connection string in the `appsettings.json` file:
+Ensure your database server (e.g., MySQL) is running and accessible.
+Update the connection string in the `appsettings.json` file to match your database configuration:

 ```json
 {